killbill/killbill-cloud/docker/compose/README.md

 Note that `docker-compose logs` won't work, because all logs are forwarded to [Elasticsearch](http://localhost:5601).
 The easiest way to find logs for a specific container is to search for the container ID in Kibana.

+You need several GB of RAM to run the entire stack in the host: on Mac-OS, open Virtual Box and check the VM has 2GB or more of RAM (you need to poweroff the VM first).

 Individual components can also be run independently (e.g. for debugging).
 See below.

 ## Kill Bill